daidodo/format-imports-vscode/README.md

 A grouping rule defines:
 - Type of imports to apply: Script or non-script imports.
 - Path pattern to match.
-- Sorting rules for paths and names within the group.
+- [Sorting Rules](https://github.com/daidodo/tsimportsorter/wiki/Sorting-Rules) for paths and names within the group.
-- Sub-groups to further adjust the order of imports within the group, in addition to [Sorting Rules](https://github.com/daidodo/tsimportsorter/wiki/Sorting-Rules).
+- Sub-groups to further adjust the order of imports.

 _Note:_
 * _There is NO blank lines between sub-groups._